saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-13-juniper-pyez-json.md

 ```

 PyEZ turns the `JSON` into a `python dictionary` for us.
-In interactive mode, we can gradually drill our way down to the thing we are really interested in:
+In interactive mode, we can gradually drill our way down to the things we are really interested in:

 ```python
 >>> pprint(ospf_r1['ospf-neighbor-information'])